ddvk/rmfakecloud/README.md

                 127.0.0.1 my.remarkable.com
                 ```
             - set the address of your api host:port in the reverse proxy
-                `secure -cert proxy.bundle.crt -key proxy.key http://host_where_the_api_is_running:3000`
+                `secure -cert proxy.crt -key proxy.key http://host_where_the_api_is_running:3000`
                 or use the provided systemd unit file and put the config in proxycfg

             - run the host
             - run `fixsync.sh` on the device to mark all files as new (not to be deleted from the device)
             - start xochitl `systemctl start xochitl`
-		2. run the fakeapi on port 443 with a certificate signed by the CA you installed and resolve
+		2. run the fakeapi on port 443 with a certificate signed by the CA you installed
         - modify the hosts files to point to this host
         3. install only the CA certificate on the device
         - modify your DNS Server/router to resolve the aforementioned addesses to a https reverse proxy